Difference between Wi-Fi and Ethernet

 WiFi stands for Wireless Fidelity.
 WiFi uses Radio waves to provide wireless high-speed internet and network connections.
 A WiFi connection is established using a wireless adapter to create hotspots.
-WiFi antennas size small enough to ne placed on a very small router.
-WiFi can be used to connect with printer, computers, gaming consoles and many more.
+WiFi antennas size is small enough to be placed on a very small router.
+WiFi can be used to connect with printer, computers, gaming consoles, and many more.

 Now, we shall see the difference between WiFi and Ethernet: